deecancode/Power-Outages/README.md

 The core of this project lies in applying AI techniques to extract and analyze pertinent information from these texts.
 I focused on key metrics such as:

-The number of power outages.
+The number of power outages.<br>
-The duration of each outage.
+The duration of each outage.<br>
-The cumulative duration of all outages.
+The cumulative duration of all outages.<br>

 This data was meticulously processed and organized into a JSON format, which was then integrated into a spreadsheet for further analysis and visualization.